 Global companies turn to our Brussels lawyers for advice on all critical aspects of their business, in particular on merger control, competition investigations, EU compliance and risk management, State aid, EU litigation, EU regulatory and EU Policy Advocacy.
 We maintain strong relationships with authorities and enforcement agencies in Europe and across the globe to ensure easy and speedy access to regulators.

 Our attorneys in London, as well as Brussels, handle international transactions and commercial and competition matters and can supervise local legal counsel in most European jurisdictions.
 Our corporate attorneys in London handle the U.S. law aspects of cross-border transactions, U.S. and local law due diligence, the U.S. securities aspects of public and private offerings, and U.S. regulatory, antitrust and trade issues.
-We also assist European entertainment companies with their transactional legal requirements.
+We also assist European entertainment and other companies with their transactional legal requirements.
 In addition, we represent European secured lenders, bondholders and acquirors of debt and assets in U.S. bankruptcies and out-of-court restructurings, as well as serve the European restructuring needs of our U.S. clients.